gianfrancodemarco/site/content/posts/dumb-db-1.md

 The implementation will be done in Python and the source code will be available on [GitHub](https://github.com/gianfrancodemarco/dumbdb).

-# A Database interface
+# A Database Management System interface

-We well define a basic interface for our database - the minimal set of operations that we expect it to support.
+We well define a basic interface for our DBMS - the minimal set of operations that we expect it to support.
 We do this using an abstract class:

 ```python